skrapi2011/skrapi2011/README.md

 <br>

-- 🎓 Currently studying **Computer Science** at the Polish-Japanese Academy of Information Technology.
+- 🎓 Graduate in **Computer Science** at the Polish-Japanese Academy of Information Technology.
 - 🌱 I’m currently learning **.NET** and enhancing my skills in **Kotlin**, **React** and **Nodejs**.
 - 🔭 Working on backend and mobile projects, including **Reservant**, a restaurant reservation platform.